Xuletajr/amphibian_disease_risk_across_streams_brazil/README.md

 __*bd_load.txt*__ - contains the data of *Bd* infection intensity (load) in Brazilian Atlantic Forest streams.
 Load = > 0 (ZGE); Absence = 0; NA's = not sampled.

 ### Aquatic index
-Aquatic index is a measure of amphibian water dependency and has been used to relate the probability a species will be infected by Bd in amphibian communities (Lips et al. 2003; Becker et al. 2014; Mesquita et al. 2017).
+Aquatic index is a measure of amphibian water dependency and has been used to relate the probability a species will be infected by Bd in amphibian communities (Becker et al. 2014; Mesquita et al. 2017).
 We classified species into three distinct groups:

 __*bd_AI0.txt*__ - terrestrial species with terrestrial eggs (AI-0).